Is there someone specific in the CUHS office who I should talk to about my study?

 I’m finished with my study; can I just let it expire?

-No. All studies have to be formally closed by following these steps to request that CUHS close the study.
-A Summary of Study Progress form should be uploaded under Question 7 on the online “smart form”.
+No. All studies have to be formally closed by following steps for study closure to request that CUHS close the study.

 Is the IRB office open in the summer?

-Yes, we are here year round (except for during winter recess), and applications are reviewed as usual.
+Yes, we are here year round (except during winter recess), and applications are reviewed as usual.